flextype/flextype/README.md

 No installation needed, just copy files to your server!

 #### Fast
-Flextype is realy fast and lightweight!
+Flextype is really fast and lightweight!
 No database required, flat files only!

 #### Flexible